Louis Vuitton stages Virgil Abloh swansong in Paris

 “Life is so short you can’t wait even a day” is one of Abloh’s quotes included in the show notes.
 It was typical of the epicureanism and optimism in this display — and the overall life and art of the Illinois-born designer.

 The color-rich presentation in the Carreau du Temple in Le Marais was a fitting swansong.
-It began with model-acrobats bouncing off a trampoline onto a flight of stairs.
+It began with model-acrobats repeatedly bouncing down onto a hidden trampoline and back up onto a flight of ascending stairs.

-Big peaked ears on Batman-like caps evoked a childhood obsession, as did oversized baseball headwear or graffiti-style prints.
+Big peaked ears on Batman-like caps evoked his childhood obsessions, as did oversized baseball headwear or graffiti-style prints.

 Loose peaked-shoulder suits, often long in proportion, defined much of the aesthetic which riffed on basketball attire and the street.
 Despite the nostalgia, the designs had a typically aggressive edge from the erstwhile collaborator of Kanye West.